-Shops that have several types of goods!
+Shops that sell mixed goods!

 7 Hopes United – With the hope of uniting the continents to recognize fair trade and to bring ethical goods to be shared around the world, 7 Hopes United sells blankets, kitchen goods, home decor, shoes, clothing, accessories, and bags.

 Accompany – Featuring some of the coolest, most beautiful and one-of-a-kind apparel, bags, jewelry, and accessories.
 Each and every piece picked has a story behind it and embodies exemplary design.
 Handmade pieces and ethically sourced items that bring human impact and fashion impact together to create feel-good goods through a look-good lens.

 Ananda Soul – An ethically produced jewelry and clothing label based in Ubud, Bali.
 They have a passion for sustainable and ethical production.